approvals/ApprovalTests.cpp/doc/FAQ.md

 ### Why are approval tests particularly good for testing legacy code?

 ## Test Frameworks

+### Do I need to use the Catch2 in the Approval Tests repo?

+No, you can use your own.
+We use this copy of Catch2 to run our own tests.

 ### Does it integrate with other unit testing libraries?